Park So-yeon (singer)

 Park So-yeon (born Park In-jung on October 5, 1987), referred to as Soyeon, is a South Korean singer and actress.
 She debuted as a member of girl group T-ara in July 2009.
 The group went on to become one of the best-selling girl groups of all time.
-She debuted as a solo artist in 2021.

 Early life and education

 Park was born Park In-jung on October 5, 1987, in Andong, North Gyeongsang Province, South Korea.
-She has legally changed her name to Park So-yeon.
-In 2005, she took part and was awarded the Gold Award for the CMB Chin Chin Singing Competition.
-Park has studied at the prestigious Anyang High School of Arts, located in Anyang, Gyeonggi, South Korea.
+She later legally changed her name to Park So-yeon.
+On August 30, 2021, she revealed through an Instagram Live broadcast that she is descended from the Miryang Park Clan, whose lineage traces back to the 10th-century prince Pak Ŏnch’im (박언침), a son of King Gyeongmyeong of Silla.
+Park has studied at the prestigious Anyang High School of Arts in Anyang, Gyeonggi province where she majored in Theater and Film.